iteravirgo/bcsitera.github.io/apps/Attachment-Preview/docs/en-US/help.md

 ## Usage
 Just click on **Open** and big preview of the file is opened.
+![Document attachments](AttachedDocuments_V2.png "Just click Open to view big preview of file")

 Select incoming document file line to view small preview in factbox (_only for incoming document files_).

-![Document attachments](AttachedDocuments_V2.png "Just click Open to view big preview of file")

 ![Incoming document files](IncomingDocumentFiles.png "Select line to view small preview or click Open to view big preview of file")

 ## Attachment Preview is supported on following pages:
 - All pages with Document attachments
-- All pages with Incoming document files (except Sales documents) like
+- All pages with Incoming document files (_except Sales documents_) like:
   - Purchase Invoice
   - Posted Purchase Invoice
   - Purchase Credit Memo